drynish/chargepoint/README.md

 # Issues ;)

-My first custom_component for home_assistant.
+My first custom_component for Home Assistant.
 I've been testing it for two days and it seems to work, however as I'm not totally aware of ChargePoint api.
 I needed to get some secret passphrase using mitmproxy.

 If you want to use that module, you have to complete the following: